bristol-su/unioncloud-zapier-app/README.md

 An integration of Unioncloud, the NUS digital platform, and Zapier.
-Currently configured for Bristol Student Union.

-To run on a local machine, change 'bristol.unioncloud.org' to your unions domain.

 <b><h3>Features</h3></b>